 Diabetes: The Basics – Taking Medications

-Most people with diabetes take diabetes medicines medication to help control it.
+Most people with diabetes take medication to help control it.
 Everyone who has Type 1 diabetes must take insulin to live.
-Some people who have Type 2 diabetes can control diabetes without medicines for a while, using only healthy eating and exercise.
+Some people who have type 2 diabetes can control diabetes without medicines for a while, using only healthy eating and exercise.
 This happens most often right after someone is first diagnosed.
 For some people, this time may last only a short time.
 Or it may last several years.
-Usually, with Type 2 diabetes, the longer you have diabetes the less insulin the body makes.
-Therefore, after a while, most people need to start using a diabetes medicine.
+Usually, with type 2 diabetes, the longer you have diabetes the less insulin the body makes.
+Therefore, after a while, most people need to start using diabetes medications.

 There are many medicines that can be used for type 2 diabetes.
 Different types of medicines work in different ways.
 Sometimes one medicine is enough to control type 2 diabetes.
 But you may get better control if you use two (2) or more that work in different ways.
 For example, many people use a medicine that helps the body make more insulin along with one that helps the body use insulin more efficiently.